UCalgaryMixedReality/.github/profile/README.md

 ---

-Thanks for visiting our organization — we can’t wait to show you what we’re building next.
+Thanks for checking out our organization — we can’t wait to show you what we’re building next.